 It’s impossible to progress further without understanding the concept of business analytics.

-Business Analytics is a subset of data analytics that depend on certain components of data analytics including statistical analysis to understand the applications and implications of business data.
+Business Analytics depends on certain components of data analytics including statistical analysis to understand the applications and implications of business data.
 Gartner defines business analytics as “solutions used to build analysis models and simulations to create scenarios, understand realities and predict future states.
 Business analytics includes data mining, predictive analytics, applied analytics, and statistics, and is delivered as an application suitable for a business user”

 There are times when data science is often mistaken for data analytics.
 Data analytics is just a part of the broader spectrum of data science.
 Data science as a discipline delves deeper into understanding data at its core and helps data analysts go a long way by building, cleaning, and organizing large datasets.
 Data scientists make use of a variety of programming concepts, advanced statistical methods, and machine learning algorithms to shape raw data into something consumable.